AlbanCrepel/vue-displacement-slideshow/README.md

 # vue-displacement-slideshow

-> A Vue.js 2.0 slideshow component working with Three.js
+> A Vue.js 2.0 slideshow component working with Three.js and GSAP

 ## Demo